thenicholasbarnett/CMS_2026PbPb/README.md

 <h3> <em>PlotJetHealth.cpp</em> </h3>

 This macro should be used to provide insight into the performance of jets.
 Comparing plots produced with this macro from jets collected during this data taking period to jets previously collected in Run 3, or generated in MC samples, will help display the health of jets being collected.
 This executable processes input HiForest files, stores jet information into an output ROOT file, and generates the plots described above.
-Additional plots can be made from the information stored in the output file from this macro using `PlotJetHealth.cpp`.
+Additional plots can be made from the information stored in an optional output file from this macro using `PlotJetHealth.cpp`.
 <br><br>
 An output file name can be specified to this macro if desired, which will store all projected histograms.
 If the input file given to this macro is corrupt or not present then an ASCII zombie will show up in the terminal, and a standard runtime error will occur.
 <br><br>